sinazarriess/many_names_collection/scripts/README.md

 - notebook for exploring the bounding box issue with VisualGenome: the same object can have many different boxes
 - functions for plotting boxes, computing iou, finding candidates for the same-obj-diff-box pattern

-Carina:
+#### visual-relationships-errors/

+- manual exploration of the relationship between alternative objects being named in ManyNames v.1.
+Deprecated -- here for legacy purposes and in case someone wants to retake it at some point.

+### Files:

+[TODO CS] load_results.py  / manynames.py
+  [CS] @all: this will be replaced partially by manynames.py (see manynames_tmp/), so, for loading manynames in your scripts, see manynames.py

+- Loads ManyNames v1.0 or v2.0, or the cleaned MN, containing the cerification annotations etc.

 create_manynames_v1.py

 create_manynames_v2.py
-load_results.py  [CS] @all: this will be replaced partially by manynames.py (see manynames_tmp/), so, for loading manynames in your scripts, see manynames.py objects_vocab-442_aliasmap.txt plot_verif_data_carina.ipynb vg_manynames.ipynb visualise.py
-agreement_table.py
-aliased_MN442.txt

-analyse_verification_pilot.py
+visualise.py

 **For COLING2020**

 * ../plot_verif_data_carina
-  - Still in need to be cleaned up.
+[TODO CS]  - Still in need to be cleaned up.

 **Data**

+- objects_vocab-442_aliasmap.txt
+    - Mapping of the 442 MN entry-level names to the aliased object names of VisualGenome, which were used for Bottom-Up (Anderson et al., 20XX).

+- aliased_MN442.txt
+    - The list of VG-aliased 442 MN entry-level names (see objects_vocab-442_aliasmap.txt)

 * see `raw_data_phase0` for raw data collected from AMT
 * see `proc_data_phase0`for preprocessed data